jayastronomic/launch-scout-project-client/README.md

 <img src="./src/assets/home.png" class="width: 12rem;"/>

 Here is a form for you to fill out to add receipt information.
 It takes all of the information and processes the points you get for each submission.
 To see the points you get for each receipt, click the link called "Processed Receipts".
 The link takes you to a page to see all of the receipt information that has been processed by the backend.
-You will alsosee the acquired points for each receipt based on the rules of the challenge:
+You will also see the acquired points for each receipt based on the rules of the backend.

 [Receipt Information](./src/assets/info.png)

 <img src="./src/assets/info.png" class="width: 12rem;"/>

-Cool, right?
-I figured it'll be nice for you guys to see it in action in a more interactive way.
-I hope you guys enjoyed looking at my submission for this challenge and the bonus as well!

 ## Authors